- Borrow & Request

 In any data project, there are likely to be two components.
 The first is the data that you have collected/assembled/generated.
 Think of it as the raw content in the system.
 It could be hourly temperature readings from a sensor, the age of individuals in a survey, recordings of individual voices, or photographs of plant specimens.
 The second component is the data system in which the data is stored and managed.

-Because of the different copyright status of databases and data content, different mechanisms are required to manage each.
-Copyright can govern the use of databases and some data content (that which is itself original), but contract law, trademarks, and other mechanisms are required to regulate factual data.
+Because of the different copyright status of the different layers of a dataset, different mechanisms are required to manage each.
+Copyright can govern the use of databases and some data content (that which is itself original).
+Contract law, trademarks, and other mechanisms are required to regulate factual data.
+In order to protect a dataset made of factual information plans need to be made before making the data publicly available.
+Otherwise the data will be in the public domain and it may be hard to protect it.

 Licensing your data for reuse by others